IMMM-SFA/metarepo/scripts/README.md

-## This is the directory for scripts to recreate your experiment
+## This directory contains scripts to recreate your experiment and results